tensorflow/tensorflow/g3doc/Rationale.md

 We are a long way from this sort of thing being a priority to care about in MLIR, but since we have experience and know the right way to do this, we'd rather design it in from the beginning.

+Note that this rationale only applies to the "standard ops" dialect in which we can express an opinion about its design.
+Other dialects generally try to model an external system, and should aim to reflect its design as closely as possible.

 ### Specifying sign in integer comparison operations